longxinlx/OpenLive-iOS-Objective-C/README.md

 ```
 + (NSString *)AppId {
-    return "Your App ID";
+    return @"Your App ID";
 }
 ```

-Next, download the **Agora Video SDK** from [Agora.io SDK](https://www.agora.io/en/blog/download/).
+Next, download the **Agora Video SDK** from [Agora.io SDK](https://www.agora.io/en/download/).
 Unzip the downloaded SDK package and copy the **libs/AgoraRtcEngineKit.framework** to the "OpenLive" folder in project.

 Finally, Open OpenLive.xcodeproj, connect your iPhone／iPad device, setup your development signing and run.